Carluve/carluve.github.io/_posts/2025-08-02-cloudflare-warp-ipad.md

   - iOS
 ---

-# My Experience Installing Cloudflare 1.1.1.1 and WARP on iPad

 I've always cared about having a fast and private internet connection, especially when using public Wi-Fi or mobile networks.
 That's why I decided to try Cloudflare's 1.1.1.1 app with WARP.
 Below I'll share how the setup looks on iOS, what each option means, and why I personally keep it installed.

 ![Cloudflare WARP app interface](/images/post/2025/august/cloudflare_01.jpeg)